Castrozan/tui-youmusic/RADIO_GUIDE.md

 ### 3. Start Radio
 - Select any song you like
-- Press `Shift+R` to start radio based on that song
+- Press `R` to start radio based on that song
 - 🎉 Radio will immediately start playing similar music!

 ## 📻 Radio Features